 You may remember your granny having a pressure cooker in her house and all manner of meals coming out of it.
-Pressure cookers have been popular since the second world war due to the fact that they could save much-needed fuel by cooking quicker than conventional methods.
-The pressure cooker has actually been around for hundreds of years though and was invented by Denis Papin, a French physicist all the way back in 1679.
-Basically, an Instant Pot is a more modern version of a pressure cooker.
+Pressure cookers have been popular since the Second World War due to the fact that they could save much-needed fuel by cooking quicker than conventional methods.
+The pressure cooker has actually been around for hundreds of years, though, and was invented by Denis Papin, a French physicist, in 1679.
+An Instant Pot is a more modern version of a pressure cooker.

 Are Pressure Cookers Safe?

-Back in the ’30s and ’50s when they really hit their peak of popularity there were risks of exploding.
-Many cookers didn’t have a secondary release for pressure and if the main valve became clogged then there was a risk of the pressure building up and the cooker exploding.
-This wasn’t quite as dramatic as it sounded though.
+Back in the ’30s and ’50s, when they really hit their peak of popularity, there were risks of exploding.
+Many cookers didn’t have a secondary release for pressure, and if the main valve became clogged, the pressure could build up and the cooker explode.
+This wasn’t quite as dramatic as it sounded, though.
 The Instant Pot and other cookers nowadays are far safer and can be used daily with no concerns.

 How does an Instant Pot cooker work?